profskipulag/fetch-and-simulate/README.md

 # SS5401 fetch_and_simulate.py
 A package for managing batch runs of Fall3D, in order to generate training data for DT-GEO WP5 DTC4.
-The package consists of
+The package consists of pyf3d, a package that contains some helper classes, including

- * an in memory representation of a Fall3D .inp input file for
+ * Fall3DInputFile, a class that is an in-memory representation of a Fall3D .inp input file for
    * generating new input files from scratch
    * reading files and modifying them
    * writing them to disk
    * performing type and value checks of file values
-   * plotting geographic extents to check they are correct
+   * various visualisations
-   * automatically fetching the appropriate meteodata and managing local storage to prevent spurious orders
+ * CARRASource, a class for automatically fetching the appropriate meteodata and managing local storage to prevent spurious orders, and writing the appropriate meteo input data for Fall3D

-Future updates will include
+ * Fall3DBatch, a class that takes a base Fall3D input file and a pandas dataframe of parameter values and generates a large number of runs, one for each row of the dataframe.

+The useage of these classes is illustarted in the Jupyter notebook, notebook.ipynb.
+Future updates will include extra visualisations for Fall3D input files, ERASource, GFSSource, etc..

     SS5401/